prestia/mediumtonys/_posts/2023-08-31-mk4-vw-key-coding.md

 ## Parts & tools

-1. A laptop (or desktop _very_ close to your VW).
+1. Laptop (or desktop _very_ close to your VW).
 I did this on a Mac, but it should also work on Linux and Windows (with some slight tweaks outlined in the [wiki](https://github.com/gmenounos/kw1281test/wiki)).
-2. A USB -> KKL cable.
+2. USB -> KKL cable.
 Most of the cheap ones have a CH340 chip that will only work on Windows.
 If you plan to use a Mac or Linux, you'll need one with an FTDI chipset, like [this one](https://www.amazon.com/dp/B0BFDYC4SK).
 Honestly, just buy an FTDI cable because it works on Windows too.
-3. A set of _new_ transponders ([this 4-pack](https://www.amazon.com/dp/B098MC82J6?psc=1&ref=ppx_yo2ov_dt_b_product_details) is cheap and works).
+3. Set of _new_ transponders ([this 4-pack](https://www.amazon.com/dp/B098MC82J6) is cheap and works).
 The transponders _must_ be new.
 You cannot reuse transponders that have been used with another VW.
-4. A USB-A to USB-C adapter (optional)
+4. USB-A to USB-C adapter (optional)

 ## Instructions

-### Step 0: Have some new keys cut and install the transponders
+### Step 0: Cut new keys and install transponders

 Creating the physical keys is outside the scope of this DIY, but I'll provide some high-level steps.